rodydavis/rodydavis/about/index.md

 <img src='/img/personal/golden_gate.jpeg' width="100%">

 Growing up, I was always taking apart every device I had and recreating it to figure it out and how it worked then sometimes making something new.
 I always wanted to be an inventor growing up, and I was always sketching out designs and building prototypes and stuffing them in a box.
 In high school I was in marching band on the drumline and worked many jobs.
-When I went to Florida College there was a job I though I always wanted to do, which was being the Audio Visual Technician.
+When I went to Florida College there was a job I thought I always wanted to do, which was being the Audio Visual Technician.
 After working that job for almost five years I joined a small startup where I managed the video department and later became the System Administrator.

 <img src='/img/personal/grand_canyon.jpeg' width="100%">